Saint-Savournin

 Saint-Savournin ([sɛ̃ savuʁnɛ̃]; Sant Savornin) is a commune east of Marseille at the eastern extremity of the Massif de l'Étoile between Cadolive and Mimet in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in southern France.

 History

-Signs of neolithic settlement have been found and extensive evidence has been identified of human habitation during the Gallo-Roman centuries.
+Signs of Neolithic settlement have been found and extensive evidence of human habitation during the Gallo-Roman centuries has been identified.

 Medieval Saint-Savournin was a village that made its living from the land, rearing sheep and goats and cultivating olives.

+Name

+The commune's name originated from the first church in the area, seen in writings donated to the Abbey of Saint-Victor in 1010.
+The church was known as Sanctus Saturninus at the time and was most likely built on the ruins of a temple dedicated to Saturn.
+In the 16th century, Saint-Saturnin became Saint-Savournin following the ordinance of Villers-Cotterêts in 1539 which prescribed the writing in French of all official acts.